 Whether or not facial exercises can help to get rid of jowls is a subject of great controversy.

-Some experts and beauty sites such as Empowher.com, on one hand, argue that jowl exercises don’t work and are a waste of time since sagging jowls are typically caused by an aging-related decline in skin elasticity and loss of facial volume coupled with the long-term effect of gravitational pull on the skin.
-As Empowher.com argues “No amount of jowls exercise can change any of those factors.”
+Some experts and beauty sites such as Empowher.com, on one hand, argue that jowl exercises don’t work and are a waste of time since sagging jowls are typically caused by the ageing-related decline in skin elasticity and loss of facial volume coupled with the long-term effect of gravitational pull on the skin.
+As Empowher.com argues “No amount of jowls exercise can change any of those factors”.

 Facial exercises have been successfully used to strengthen facial muscles after jaw surgeries and in patients with swallowing and speaking problems.
 A research that was done at Washington State University also found facial muscles exercise therapy effective in increasing the muscle range (while smiling) in a subject with Parkinson’s.